 My research concentrates upon several topics, particularly the impacts of conservation and development in Southern Africa, social and environmental justice, and the intersections between livelihoods, health and environment.
-The majority of this research has been completed in South Africa, although I have recently begun new projects in Botswana and the United States.
+While the majority of this work has been completed in South Africa and Botswana, I also have research interests within the United States.

 Conservation and development in Southern Africa

 The expansion of national parks and protected areas throughout the developing world raises political, economic and ethical challenges for balancing the often competing needs of biodiversity protection and economic development.
-In order to assess the livelihood impacts of conservation planning, I have been examining the Mahushe Shongwe Game Reserve, which is an ecotourist community conservation project established in northeast South Africa in 1986.
-This was the first conservation project within the former KaNgwane bantustan, which was one of ten territories designed to facilitate apartheid's system of racial segregation.
-My work demonstrates that there is measurable community variation in the perceptions and benefits arising from community conservation initiatives.
-As a result, there are important relationships between livelihood patterns and perceptions about the benefits of Mahushe Shongwe.
+My work demonstrates that there is measurable community variation in the perceptions and benefits arising from community conservation initiatives and other conservation models.
 This research helps show that communities need to be socially and spatially disaggregated in order to understand the diverse impacts of community conservation.
-More recently, I have been studying the political and economic impacts of transfrontier conservation projects which are being advanced by various stakeholders through various ecological and economic discourses.
+More recently, I have been studying the political and economic impacts of transboundary conservation projects which are being advanced by various stakeholders through various ecological and economic discourses.

 - King, B., and M. Peralvo.
 2010.
 Coupling community heterogeneity and perceptions of conservation in rural South Africa.
 Human Ecology